-- (a) Nontransferability of Grants.
+(a) Nontransferability of Grants.
 Except as described in subsection (b) below, only the Participant may exercise rights under a Grant during the Participant's lifetime.
 A Participant may not transfer those rights except (i) by will or by the laws of descent and distribution or (ii) with respect to Grants other than Incentive Stock Options, pursuant to a domestic relations order.
 When a Participant dies, the personal representative or other person entitled to succeed to the rights of the Participant may exercise such rights.
 Any such successor must furnish proof satisfactory to the Company of his or her right to receive the Grant under the Participant's will or under the applicable laws of descent and distribution.
-LTIP Awards are not transferable.
-If a Participant dies, any amounts payable after the Participant's death pursuant to an LTIP Award shall be paid to the personal representative or other person entitled to succeed to the rights. - (b) Transfer of Nonqualified Stock Options or Restricted Stock Awards.
+LTIP Award shall be paid to the personal representative or other person entitled to succeed to the rights of the Participant.

+(b) Transfer of Nonqualified Stock Options or Restricted Stock Awards.
 Notwithstanding the foregoing, the Committee may provide, in a Grant Instrument, that a Participant may transfer Nonqualified Stock Options or Restricted Stock Awards to family members, or one or more trusts or other entities for the benefit of or owned by family members, consistent with the applicable securities laws, according to such terms as the Committee may determine; provided that the Participant receives no consideration for the transfer of an Option or Restricted Stock Award and the transferred Option or Restricted Stock Award shall continue to be subject to the same terms and conditions as were applicable to the Option or Restricted Stock Award, as applicable, immediately before the transfer.